netdata/netdata/docs/netdata-agent/configuration/anonymous-telemetry-events.md

 Starting with v1.21, we additionally collect information about:

 - Failures to build the dependencies required to use Cloud features.
-- Unavailability of Cloud features in an agent.
+- Unavailability of Cloud features in an Agent.
 - Failures to connect to the Cloud in case the [connection process](/src/claim/README.md) has been completed.
 This includes error codes to inform the Netdata team about the reason why the connection failed.